-1. General.-Medical inspection of school children is carried out in all the States.
-Medical staffs have been organized, and in some States travelling clinics have been established to deal with dental and ocular defects.

-2. New South Wales.-A complete system of medical inspection of school children came into operation in this State in 1913.
+- 1. General.-Medical inspection of school children is carried out in all the States.
+Medical staffs have been organized, and in some States travelling clinics have been established to deal with dental and ocular defects. - 2.
+New South Wales.-A complete system of medical inspection of school children came into operation in this State in 1913.
 The scheme includes, in country districts, the medical examination of every child at least twice during the usual period of school attendance (6-14 years).
 In the metropolitan area, the scheme provides for the full medical examination of all "entrants" and children 13 years of age, "entrants" being taken to mean 1st class in Infants' Departments, and the review of all children found defective between those ages.
 Parents are notified of the defects found, and urged to have them treated.
-In the metropolitan area, these notices are reinforced by "follow up" work of school nurses, who also arrange hospital and clinic treatment in many cases.
+In the metropolitan area, these notices are reinforced by "follow up" work of school nurses, who also arrange hospital and clinic treatment in many cases

-In 1933 the staff comprised II medical officers (including one oculist), 9 dental officers, 8 dental assistants, 9 school nurses, and 8 clerical officers.
-In addition, one oculist was appointed during the year.
-Four medical officers were engaged for the greater part of the year in country districts, and 7 in the metropolitan area, and of the 9 travelling dental clinics (8 of which were each staffed by a dental officer and dental assistant), 4 were engaged in metropolitan schools and 5 in country districts.
-One of the metropolitan officers was also engaged half-time at the clinic attached to the Outpatient Department of the Royal Alexandra Hospital for Children.
+In 1934 the staff comprised 11 medical officers (including one oculist), 9 dental officers, 8 dental assistants, 9 school nurses, and 7 clerical officers.
+Two medical officers were engaged for the greater part of the year in country districts, and 9 in the metropolitan area, and of the 9 travelling dental clinics (8 of which were each staffed by a dental officer and dental assistant), 4 were engaged in metropolitan schools and 5 in country districts.
+One of the metropolitan officers was also engaged half-time at the clinic attached to the Out-patients Department of the Royal Alexandra Hospital for Children.

 Special attention is paid to the supervision of the health of High School pupils, both girls and boys, and these schools in the metropolitan area are visited annually by medical officers for this purpose.
-Girls' High Schools in Newcastle, Maitland, and Wollongong are also visited.
+Girls' High Schools in Newcastle and Maitland, and the High School at Armidale are also visited.